It can be damning when someone makes you wait, right?

 The Power Dynamics of Making Someone Wait

-Making you wait is a common social power move in both business and dating.
-It shows that the person letting you wait:
+Making you wait is a common power move in both business and dating.

-- Is the chooser, because if they don’t rush and you rushed and are happy to wait, it means you probably need something from them.
-Indeed a salesperson does not make the prospect wait but the prospect can make the salesperson wait;
+- You are needier if you rushed and are happy ot wait, it means you probably need something from them.
+Think about it: a salesperson does not make the prospect wait

-- Is more powerful as it’s a slight sign of disrespect.
+- He is more powerful as it’s a slight sign of disrespect.
 You don’t let your boss wait usually;

-- Is higher value, by communicating that whatever else they were doing is more important than you.
-And it lowers your value by saying that your time is not as important as theirs.
+- He is higher value because whatever else they were doing is more important than you.
+And it lowers your value by sub-communicating that your time is not as important as theirs

 Of course, you are not cool with any of those implications, so let’s see how you restore some power balance.